F1 penalty points: 5 biggest delinquents after the 2025 Saudi Arabian GP

 Penalty Points: 4

-- Two points: Pushing Isack Hadjar off the track at the 2025 Chinese GP Sprint (expires on March 23, 2026)
+- Two points: Causing a collision with Daniel Ricciardo at the Chinese GP (expires on April 21, 2025)

 Penalty Points: 4